|Satisfactory Academic Progress|

 Acceptable reasons for appeal include, but are not limited to, personal or family accident, illness or injury of the student, death of a close family member, or other extenuating and unavoidable circumstances beyond the student’s control.
 On-going, chronic medical problems do not meet the definition of “extenuating circumstances.”
 If the condition existed at the time aid was offered, it should have been taken into consideration when the student planned his/her classes and credit load.

 Factors considered in reviewing an appeal include, but are not limited to, the student’s entire academic history, level of borrowing in relation to credits completed, class standing; number of semesters of aid; previous deficiencies and appeals; and “extenuating” and “unavoidable” circumstances.

-If a student’s eligibility is reinstated because of an appeal, his satisfactory academic progress will be reviewed again within one semester.
+If a student’s eligibility is reinstated because of an appeal, his/her satisfactory academic progress will be reviewed again within one semester.

 Withdrawals, Repetitions, Incompletes and transfer Credits

-The awarding and review of Institutional scholarships and fellowships have separate eligibility and scholarship criteria, including different GPA requirements.
+The awarding and review of Institutional and private scholarships and fellowships have separate eligibility and scholarship criteria, including different GPA requirements.